Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - Fix [#371](https://github.com/Neoteroi/BlackSheep/issues/371).
 Returns status
   403 Forbidden when the user is authenticated but not authorized to perform an action.
-- Fixes `TypeError` when writing a request without host header.
+- Fixes `TypeError` when writing a request without a host header.
 - Add support for `Pydantic` `v2`: meaning feature parity with support for Pydantic v1 (generating OpenAPI Documentation).
 - Add support for `Union` types in sub-properties of request handlers input and